oxnz/design-patterns/README.md

-#Design Patterns 设计模式
+#Design Patterns

-##Description 简介
+##Description

-项目中包含了四大金刚的设计模式的介绍和实现。

-This is a collection of known design patterns and some sample code how to implement them in C++, Java, Python and more(latter).
+This is a collection of well known design patterns and some sample code how to implement them in C++, Java, Python and more(latter).

-##Progress 进度
+##Progress

 Pattern | Description | C++ | Java | Python
 :--------:|:-------------:|:-----:|:------:|:-------: